-Airbus’ success in the country spanned every area of its business, including commercial aircraft, helicopters, defence and space.
+Airbus has been successful in Singapore in every area of its business including commercial aircraft, defence, space and helicopters.
 In addition, the company has developed a strong local presence primarily focussed around high-value services.

-Singapore Airlines first became an Airbus customer in May 1979 with an order for the A300B4, the original wide-body twinjet aircraft.
-Since then, the airline has placed orders for 144 wide-body aircraft from the company.
+Singapore Airlines first became an Airbus customer in May 1979 with an order for the A300B4, the original widebody twinjet aircraft.
+As of October 2020, the airline has placed orders for 144 widebody aircraft from the company.

 The carrier was the launch customer for the A380 following the aircraft’s entry into service in 2007.
 Deliveries of its latest batch of A380s began in December 2017, with Singapore Airlines launching its latest cabin products on these aircraft.
-Today SIA operates 21 A380s on its flagship routes from Singapore to key points in Europe, the US and selected destinations in the Asia-Pacific region.
+SIA had 19 A380s in its fleet as of October 2020.

 In 2014, Singapore ordered the new-generation A330 Multi Role Tanker Transport (MRTT) to enhance its air-to-air refuelling capabilities, undertake passenger and cargo transport missions, and support international humanitarian assistance and disaster relief (HADR) operations.
 The first aircraft was delivered to the Republic of Singapore Air Force (RSAF) in 2018, and made its public debut at the service’s RSAF50 parade in September that year.